How much each Chelsea player will receive after winning 2025 FIFA Club World Cup

 - Chelsea players will smile to the bank following their triumph at the just concluded 2025 FIFA Club World Cup in the United States

-- The Blues, against all odds, defeated tournament favourites Paris Saint-Germain in an entertaining final at the MetLife Stadium
+- The Blues, against all odds, defeated tournament favourites Paris Saint-Germain in the final at MetLife Stadium

 - Emerging champions of the expanded competition earned the English club approximately £90million